zhuolix/zhuolix.github.io/_pages/about.md

 ======
 I am a native of Guangzhou, China, and a proud former student of the Affiliated High School of Guangzhou University, where I first pursued competitive programming.
 I technically began programming competitively in hopes of earning admission to Guangzhou No. 2 H.S.'s "Rocket Class", but life found another way - and given that No. 2 H.S. organized their contests with Pascal, perhaps life found a good way around that.

 I followed my parents to the U.S. following the conclusion of 8th grade, first attending public high school, then going to Texas Academy of Mathematics and Science.
 A pioneer of state-supported "talented and gifted" (Do I fit that bill?
 I am skeptical, but my peers there sure are) programs, it doubles as a college under the University of North Texas, a senior high school, ~~and a curve wrecker anywhere TAMS students find themselves in UNT classes~~.
-This is where I began exploring academic applications of computer science, especially natural language processing - and where a lot of my research wrok has come from; nevertheless, I still ran the Computer Science Organization, serving as the competitions director.
+This is where I began exploring academic applications of computer science, especially natural language processing - and where a lot of my research wrok has come from; nevertheless, I still helped run the [Computer Science Organization](https://cso.tams.club/), serving as the competitions director.

 I then attended the University of Texas at Austin, where I pivoted to explore more hands-on work with software engineering, finding myself with the [Texas Product Engineering Organization](https://txproduct.org), and built the skills that got me to where I am today.